 “When we see persons of worth, we should think of equaling them; when we see persons of a contrary character, we should turn inwards and examine ourselves.” -Confucius

-So, in an effort to help those who might be following a prostitute leader, here are three common characteristics that will you will always see in a prostitute:
+So, in an effort to help those who might be following a prostitute leader, here are three common characteristics that you will always see in a prostitute:

 - Prostitute’s values are for sale.
 Values are those principles that we hold to and that are dear to our hearts.
 They are our core beliefs, our standards of behavior, and the foundation of our moral judgments.
 Prostitutes are people that have values that can be easily modified to justify any situation that may require them to do something that they know is wrong, but that helps them gain something that satisfies their selfishness.
 A good example is here is Bernie Madoff – the now convicted mastermind of a massive Ponzi scheme that left thousands of investors defrauded of billions of dollars and who later characterized what he was doing to his sons as, “one big lie.”
 True leaders are those of strong structural integrity and moral character.
 Nothing that is highly valued should ever be for sale.

 - Prostitutes are an illusion.
 Let’s face it.
 The men that hire these women on the street for sexual satisfaction are buying into the illusion that these women are offering.
 What’s the illusion?
-Well, there’s two sides to this coin, so let’s look at both.
+Well, there are two sides to this coin, so let’s look at both.
 Love.
 Acceptance.
 Belonging.
 Connection.
 That’s the first illusion.
 Some of these men are seeking validation from a woman and the fact that they can hire someone to make them feel like a man just helps them climb further into the fantasy world that makes what they’re doing seem okay.
 On the other side of the coin is: Power.
 Control.
 Satisfaction.
 The second illusion.
 Some of these men are simply out to show how they can control and have power over these women with a wave of some cash and an opening of their door.
 Why would they do that?
 Because they feel powerless to have any real satisfying sexual relationship of their own.
 The sickest part of the whole illusion is that it takes women to make this whole thing happen, so why are they there?
 The ones who willingly submitted themselves to this lifestyle are there for the same self-satisfying reasons the men are – and they’ve justified their blatant disrespect for their own bodies as the mere collateral damage that must take place for them to have what they want.
 True leaders are never trying to fool anybody for their own selfish gain.
 Their motives hold true under distant scrutiny or close observation.

 - Prostitutes do it for the money.
 This should go without saying, but it bears repeating.
 Prostitute leaders are only in it for the money.
 They may feign to really care about they’ve been hired to do, but they are really just in it for the cash.
 I ran into this head-long while I was a substitute teacher for a local public high school.
 I was eager to help teach these kids, if even for a day, but kept hearing the same tired attitude from the tenured teachers, “What do you care, these kids are no Einsteins…we’re just here to keep them busy until they graduate.
 Just be happy you got the money today, kid.”
 These were the teachers helping to shape the citizens of the next generation?
 Yikes!
 There’s no room in leadership for paycheck players.
 True leaders do it because it’s their purpose, it’s their passion, and they couldn’t be fulfilled without it.
 They were doing it long before they were recognized with money and will be doing it long after they stop receiving a paycheck.